-- For additional benefits of CT exams, see Computed Tomography (CT) at (www.RadiologyInfo.org/en/sitemap/modal-alias.cfm?modal=CT).
+- For additional benefits of CT exams, see Computed Tomography (CT).

-The benefits of a combined PET/CT scanner include:
+The benefits of a combined PET/CT scan include:

-- greater detail with a higher level of accuracy; because both scans are performed at one time without the patient having to change positions, there is less room for error.
+- greater detail with a higher level of accuracy; because both scans are performed at the same time without the patient having to change positions, there is less room for error.

-- greater convenience for the patient who undergoes two exams (CT & PET) at one sitting, rather than at two different times.
+- greater convenience for the patient who undergoes CT and PET at one time rather than two different times.

 - Nuclear medicine diagnostic procedures have been used for more than five decades, and there are no known long-term adverse effects from such low-dose exposure.

-- For risks of CT exams, see Computed Tomography (CT) at (www.RadiologyInfo.org/en/sitemap/modal-alias.cfm?modal=CT).
+- For risks of CT exams, see Computed Tomography (CT).

 What are the limitations of Positron Emission Tomography – Computed Tomography (PET/CT)?

-Test results of diabetic patients or patients who have eaten within a few hours prior to the examination can be adversely affected because of altered blood sugar or blood insulin levels.
+Altered blood sugar or blood insulin levels may adversely affect the test results of diabetic patients or patients who have eaten a few hours prior to the exam.

-Because the radioactive substance decays quickly and is effective for only a short period of time, it is important for the patient to be on time for the appointment and to receive the radioactive material at the scheduled time.
-Thus, late arrival for an appointment may require rescheduling the procedure for another day.
+The radiotracer decays quickly and is effective for only a short time.
+Therefore, it is important for you to be on time for your appointment and to receive the radioactive material at the scheduled time.
+Late arrival for an appointment may require you to reschedule the procedure.

-A person who is very obese may not fit into the opening of a conventional PET/CT unit.
+A very obese person may not fit into the opening of a conventional PET/CT unit.